Skip to Content

 sheep on the winnats pass hiking trail

 Once you reach the top, you are rewarded with some unbelievable views.
-This has got to be one of the most scenic roads in the UK, and viewing it all from above is quite a treat.
-Various viewpoints along the trail are perfect for a photo op but needless to say, please be careful.
+This has got to be one of the most scenic roads in the UK.
+Various viewpoints along the trail are perfect for a photo op.

 winnats pass walking route and viewpoint